 Throughout the years the golf course has continued to evolve.
 The clubhouse was built in 1955, but caught fire twice and has had significant flood damage in 1982 and 2003.
 The last course update was over 29 years ago as holes 1, 2, 3, 4, 6 and 7 were changed.
 Probably the biggest challenge was restoring the golf course from the devastating flood of 2003.
 Bryan Kiester led this effort and implemented the course restoration plan.

-In over 75 years Foster Golf Course has only had five golf professionals: John Sonnerberg, Bill Berg, Bill Miller, Rick Hemsoth and Chris Jones.
+In over 75 years Foster Golf Course has only had five golf professionals to date: John Sonnerberg, Bill Berg, Bill Miller, Rick Hemsoth and Chris Jones.
 Bill Berg oversaw the lengthening of three holes and the construction of new greens in the 1960's.
 Bill Miller worked with Tommy Thompson to plan and implement the enlargement and redesign of greens on numbers 2 and 12.
 Rick brought a strong reputation as a teacher and an advocate of junior golfers.
 Rick Hemsoth retired in 2018.
 Chris Jones was our Manager of Golf Operations from 2019-2020.
 Gary Whitacre is the current PGA, Golf Manager.